foureyes/csci-ua.0480-spring2018-008/final-project.markdown

     * (2 points) Integrate ESLint / JSHint / JSLint into your workflow
         * Must be used __with build tool__ (see above requirement on Grunt or Gulp
         * Must have have configuration file in repository
-        * Must run on entire codebase __outside of <code>node_modules</code>
+        * Must run on entire codebase __outside of <code>node_modules</code> automatically on file change__ (_watch_ for changes to the file system)
         * Must link to relevant lines in build configuration and lint configuration
+		* Must show screen capture / animated gif of running on save
     * (2 points) Concatenation and minification of CSS  and JavaScript files
         * Must be used __with build tool__ (see above requirement on Grunt or Gulp
         * (Only client side files!)
         * Only minify and concatenate client side JavaScript
         * Must link to relevant lines in build configuration and mark-up (to show included css)
+		* Must run automatically on fille change
+		* Must show screen capture / animated gif of running on save
     * (2 points) Use a CSS preprocesser
 	    * [Sass](http://sass-lang.com/)
 	    * [Less](http://lesscss.org/)
 	    * [Myth](http://www.myth.io/)
         * Must link to relevant lines in build configuration and directory of _unprocessed_ CSS source
-* (5 points) Integrate user authentication
-	* Minimally, implement sign up and registration
-	* Or implement sign in with provider, such as FB Connect, Google, etc. (which could be worth more points)
+		* Must run automatically on fille change
+		* Must show screen capture / animated gif of running on save
 * (3 points) Perform client side form validation using custom JavaScript or JavaScript __library__
     * errors must be integrated into the DOM
     * the following will not receive full credit: